 If you want to by into this video, and are willing to dish out the $114.99 - $130.00 for these shoes go right on.
 But I’ll stick to my high tops.

-I am a husband to Heather, father to Hannah, Connor, & Jack, a basketball player by heart, an amateur musicologist by hobby, and a communication designer by trade.
+I am a husband, father, basketball player, an amateur musicologist, and a user experience designer by trade.
 This is my blog where I present a medley of whatever it is that you see presented here.
 Enjoy™